romainpltr/romainpltr/README.md

-# Romain POULTIER - Web Developer
+# Romainpltr - Web Developer

 Hi,

-I'm Romain POULTIER a french web developer.
+I'm romainpltr a french web developer.

 Here you can see my different project and some other works.